alapierre/dictionary-service/README.md

 - INIT_DB_CONNECTION_RETS - how many time try to connect to database - it is useful in development on docker-compose
 - DATASOURCE_SCHEMA - name of database schema to use
+- DICT_SHOW_SQL - show SQL in DEBUG logs or not

 Default service connects to database on localhost:5432 with schema dictionary and 100 retries